williamcaamot/PGR301_exam/readme.md

 ### To-do
 - [ ] Should use modules - Check lecture
+- [ ] Cleanup of terraform code - make it better organized
 - [ ] Make sure all resource names start with 47 to make it easy to identify
 - [X] Should always use the least privileges